LubeVPN/LubeVPN.github.io/citium_what_for.md

 |**2**| **Power Corrupts** | Whatever rights a user may hold<br>will have adversely affect. |
 |**3**| **No Secrecy** | Any ciphertext is not more secure<br>than its plaintext counterpart. |

-Data interactions within the cryptosystem of Citium, even if there are successfully orchestrated **1. mischief**; **2. power abuse;** and **3. ciphertext hack**, users can justifiably deny that they have ever been involved. **Reputability greatly reduces the desire of any competitor or judicial authority to investigate and obtain evidence** because all security forensics are futile, no matter how extensive and meticulous they are.
-Citium design inevitably makes the data source obscured and inadmissible.
+Data forensics within the cryptosystem of Citium, even if there are successfully orchestrated through **1. defection**; **2. power abuse;** and **3. ciphertext hack**, users can still justifiably deny that they have ever been involved. **Reputability greatly reduces the desire of any competitor or judicial authority to investigate and obtain evidence** because all security forensics are futile, no matter how extensive and meticulous they are.
+Citium inevitably makes the data source obscured and inadmissible.

 ## 西蒂姆簡介<br>Citium Overview